How much time does the Wildcat Marching Band take up?

 - WMB Show T-shirt - Every year, we have a t-shirt designed to fit the show theme.
 Kappa Kappa Psi sells these as a fundraiser.
 This is a fun tradition and a great souvenir for the season.
 Many of these designs are currently decorating the marching band office.
 Information about purchasing these will be available during the season.

-- Bagel Breakfasts - Each day during band camp and every Saturday morning rehearsal, Kappa Kappa Psi provides bagel breakfasts for those who order in advance.
+- Bagel Breakfasts - Each day during band camp, Kappa Kappa Psi provides bagel breakfasts for those who order in advance.
 For $3 you usually get a bagel, spread, and juice.
 Since breakfasts aren't covered during band camp, this is a great way to save time and money (and get some energy before lunch).
 If you want something more substantial, you can pre-pay for breakfast at the dining hall when you complete your order form.

 - Band Camp Survival Kits - Kappa Kappa Psi will often sell kits with some handy things to have for band camp.
 Often included are water bottles, snacks, sunscreen, and other small items.